 However, the lack of certification for regenerative agriculture creates confusion among fashion houses as there is no straightforward regulation that can be followed and causes ambiguity in the market.
 Consequently, it is high time for the experts and leading stakeholders to come up with a set of rules to reduce this ambiguity.
 Nonetheless, The Savory Insititute’s Ecological Outcome Verification, headed by Kering, is one torchbearer that can inspire other brands to measure the global impact of their switch to regenerative agriculture above and below ground.
 However, we have to ensure we aren’t so much in offering sustainable products that we have to forget we have generations to feed, and overuse of naturally occurring materials can lead to greenwashing.
 There has to be the right balance in what and how much we are manufacturing.
 Some experts believe that moving towards natural materials is crucial to reducing the industry’s reliance on fossil fuels.
 But it is also true that relying solely on the naturally occurring fabric would mean upstream sustainability and downstream durability.
 Customization is one solution that can help brands control the over-extraction of regenerative agriculture.

-The3D product configurator offers personalization solutions to apparel, footwear, handbag, and jewelry brands and enables them to keep track of their production.
-As customers decide what kind of color, fabric, and style they require, retailers and manufacturers won’t have to produce anything beforehand.
+The 3D product configurator offers personalization solutions to apparel, footwear, handbag, and jewelry brands and enables them to keep track best product designers in the world.
+As customers decide what kind of colour, fabric, and style they require, retailers and manufacturers won’t have to produce anything beforehand.
 This will enable them to manufacture products in a controlled manner and prevent any type of overactivity that is harmful to nature.
 And when people are so actively involved in designing their products, there are fewer chances for them to dump them in the landfill.
 Luxury houses should be able to encash on this emotional attachment of people and use it to make them a part of your designing team and boost their creativity.

 - Increasing Recycling Capacity

 Development and innovation are backbones of the fashion industry, and when brands hit the dead-end, from where there is nothing forward, they can always opt for recycling their products.
 Recycled products never fail to impress people as it helps them relive the memories and wear something that has never gone out of date.
 Old wine in a new bottle approach can help brands think beyond seasonality and trends and enable them to make strong and bold statements.
 In fact, many designers use a hybrid approach that will allow them to balance fashion and environment in the appropriate amount.
 Albion designers follow the same rules by adding harmful materials that offer longevity to the product in the otherwise sustainable product.
-A longer lifespan in second-hand retail ensures creating a product that will be utilized to the maximum, which means providing maintenance and repair, even upgrading products to extend their lifespan.
+A longer lifespan in second-hand retail ensures creating a product that will be utilized to the maximum, which means providing maintenance and repair, even upgrading products best product designers in the world.

 Similarly, many other brands, such as The North Face, is focusing on increasing their recycling capacity by reducing the number of materials per garment, whether natural or synthetic.
 The brand has also incentivized consumers to donate used garments at retail drop-off points in exchange for store credit in the last four years.
 Therefore, brands have to understand that sustainability isn’t a binary state or a single box to tick; instead, it is high time they constantly make an effort to reduce impact and improve what is commercially available.
 And this trend is not only common in the apparel sector, but gradually picking up pace in the jewelry sector as well.
 Therefore, celebrities like Linda Evangelista, Emma Watson and Olivia Wilde wear jewelry by Article 22, a brand that emerged as a cult favourite.
 The collections are ideal to stack and layer for a cool but sophisticated effect, from dainty hoop earrings to elegant pendant necklaces.
 Made from undetonated bombs dropped across Laos during the Vietnam War, jewels start at 40 pounds for the original story bangle, and a necklace can be found at 85 pounds.
 Each piece of jewellery helps the Mines Advisory Group to make lands safe, and the brand’s designs are now sold in more than 40 countries.